-Hailed by NBC News for making “…the guitar sing like it was invented only to be in his hands,” native Oregonian Tye Austin is an internationally acclaimed classical guitarist and composer based in New York City.
-He has debuted solo at Carnegie Hall, London’s Royal Albert Hall, the Boston State House, and he’s been featured in Psychology Today, The Boston Guardian, and live on National Public Radio.
-He won first prize in the 2016 Grand Prize Virtuoso International Music Competition, the 2013 American Protege International Music Competition, and the 2012 Oregon Friends of Music Regional Competition.
-The 2017-18 concert season will see him perform at the United Nations, the French Embassy in NYC, and the University of Massachusetts-Dartmouth.
+Hailed by NBC News for making “…the guitar sing like it was invented only to be in his hands,” native Oregonian Tye Austin (age 28) is an internationally acclaimed classical guitarist and composer based in New York City.
+Since picking up the instrument for the first time in 2007, he has performed solo at Carnegie Hall, London’s Royal Albert Hall, the United Nations, US French Embassy, and the Boston State House.
+He’s also been interviewed by Psychology Today, The Boston Guardian, and live on National Public Radio’s Jefferson Music Exchange.
+Tye won first prize in the 2016 Grand Prize Virtuoso International Music Competition, and the 2013 American Protege International Music Competition, among many others.
+He has performed with and/or opened for celebrity artists and Grammy-winners such as Bela Fleck, Rodrigo y Gabriela, Sharon Isbin, and Eliot Fisk.
+The 2017-18 concert season will see the premiere of his latest guitar concerto, Concierto de Fumar, with the Hunter Science Pre-College String Orchestra at Lincoln Center, and he will perform in concert and present a lecture on music entrepreneurship at the University of Massachusetts-Dartmouth.